WEBSITE TERMS & CONDITIONS

 Disclosures Under Special Circumstances.
 We may provide information about you, including PII, to respond to subpoenas, court orders, legal processes or governmental regulations or inquiries, or to establish or exercise our legal rights or defend against legal claims.
 We believe it is necessary to share information in order to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or as otherwise required by law.

 Retention of Personal Information.
-Humanity United will retain in accordance with its data retention policy your PPI only for as long as is reasonably necessary to achieve the purposes for which it is collected.
+Humanity United will retain in accordance with its data retention policy your PII only for as long as is reasonably necessary to achieve the purposes for which it is collected.

 Automatically Collected Information and Anonymous Information